mayfrost/guides/X.md

 `~/.fonts.conf`
 * or:
 `~/.config/fontconfig/fonts.conf`
-* or putting symbolic links to files from:
+* or making symbolic links of files from:
 `/etc/fonts/conf.avail/`
 * to:
-`~/.config/fontconfig/conf.d`
+`~/.config/fontconfig/conf.d/`

 __BITMAP FONTS__
 The bitmap fonts may not be enabled by default on __FONTCONFIG__.